Lingeling, Plingeling and Treengeling

 Version 276 was the first cleaned up public release.
 It is almost identical to version 271 of Lingeling and Plingeling, which was used in the SAT Race 2010.
 Lingeling was ranked second in the main track and Plingeling ranked first in the parallel track.

-These versions of the source code of Lingeling and Plingeling are available under GPL.
+Old versions of the source code of Lingeling and Plingeling were and still are available under GPL.

 For other licenses contact Armin Biere.

 The C API of Lingeling has its origin in the one of PicoSAT.
 The header file of PicoSAT is much better documented than the one of Lingeling.
 Thus you might want to consult the header files of both solvers.
 There is also a slide set from a tutorial on using PicoSAT which contains actual C code.

 A. Biere.
 Lingeling, Plingeling and Treengeling Entering the SAT Competition 2013.
 In Proceedings of SAT Competition 2013, A. Balint, A. Belov, M. Heule, M. Järvisalo (editors), vol. B-2013-1 of Department of Computer Science Series of Publications B, pages 51-52, University of Helsinki, 2013.

 A. Biere.
 Lingeling and Friends Entering the SAT Challenge 2012.
 In Proc. of SAT Challenge 2012: Solver and Benchmark Descriptions, A. Balint, A. Belov, A. Diepold, S. Gerber, M. Järvisalo, and C. Sinz (editors), vol. B-2012-2 of Department of Computer Science Series of Publications B, pages 33-34, University of Helsinki, 2012.